-What to buy in Phuket for your friends?
+What to Buy in Phuket for Your Friends?

-What souvenirs should you buy when in Phuket to bring back home to for your friends?
+What souvenirs should you buy when in Phuket to bring back home for your friends?
 Something that doesn’t cost a fortune doesn’t take much space in a suitcase, and, most of all, is something typical of Thailand.

-Phuket is genuinely heaven for shopping.
+Phuket is genuinely great for shopping.
 From street shopping and night markets to international shopping malls and department stores, the range of souvenirs you can buy in Phuket will, without a doubt, go beyond your expectations.

 We wrote several pages about shopping in Phuket.
 One is about the silly things people buy but probably will never use, and the other is about small, real Thai objects that Thais use in their daily lives.
 But what do travellers buy most for their friends and family?
 We asked them about the ten most popular items to buy in Phuket.

-1. Jim Thompson Thai Fashion
+Jim Thompson Thai Fashion

 Jim Thompson is a famous Thai brand known for its superb silk products, blending traditional craftsmanship with modern designs.
 The brand offers a surprisingly wide range of silk items, including scarves, cushion covers, fashionable bags, and lightweight clothing for men and women—perfect for Thailand’s warm weather.
 One of the most popular items is the charming little elephant silk toys, which make ideal souvenirs to take home without breaking the bank.

-3. Beach Sandals and Flip Flops
+5. Beach Sandals and Flip Flops

 Beach sandals came on the list as the most bought items on the island; it makes perfect sense.
-They are incredibly cheap, very colourful, are available everywhere and fit every foot even if they are a little bigger than they should (how could you remember the shoe size of all your friends?!).
+They are incredibly cheap, very colourful, are available everywhere and fit every foot, even if they are a little bigger than they should (how could you remember the shoe size of all your friends?!).

 You can count on Thai people’s creativity to find hundreds of fun designs, and they shout ‘tropical holiday memories.’